Have you ever been tricked by a clickbait headline or clicked an ad you knew smelled fishy while browsing the web or social media?

 How to Use Clickbait Correctly

 People can use clickbait techniques for both good and bad purposes.
-On the good side, you have the promotion of quality content to a large audience.
-In the middle, you have the viral promotion of average content for the sole purpose of generating revenue.
+On the good side, you promote quality content to a large audience.
+In the middle, you promote average content virally for the sole purpose of generating revenue.

 It’s possible to use clickbait ads and attractive headlines to boost your website traffic.
 Here are five tips that will help you use clickbait-y headlines to your advantage: